Learning first phrases and learning to read

 Almost all children with Down syndrome are likely to need additional support to learn language and develop literacy skills throughout their primary/elementary and secondary/high school years.

-One such intervention was designed and evaluated in a landmark randomized controlled trial involving 50 schools in the UK. [ 19, 20] Further information about the Reading and Language Intervention for Children with Down Syndrome (RLI) and the trial is available on our web site.
+One such intervention was designed and evaluated in a landmark randomised controlled trial involving 50 schools in the UK.
+[19, 20] Further information about the Reading and Language Intervention for Children with Down Syndrome (RLI) and the trial is available on our web site.

 See and Learn Language and Reading can provide a firm foundation for later language and literacy development before using RLI in school.